bernardo1024/Sanwaf/README.md

 		x{}	- Inline regex expression specified for single parameter/header/cookie only j{}	- Java Class.method - returns true/false for pass/fail
-		f{} 	- The Format data type sets the element to use a specified Format d{}	- Tries to best fit the data entered into the supplied mask that is derived from an elements value
+		f{} 	- The Format data type sets the element to use a specified Format d{}	- Same as format except, the specific format to apply to the element is based on another elements value

 ### Configuration
 You configure how submitted data (parameters/headers/cookies) get processed in the **shields/shield/metadata** section of this XML file.